 Simply submitting a credit reference won’t necessarily do much for you.
 It needs to make a positive impact, and a lot of different factors contribute to that.
 The following pointers will help you cross all the t’s, dot all the i’s and ultimately improve your approval odds.

-- Use References To Explain Shortcomings: References can help lend context to any red flags that may exist in your financial past.
+References can help lend context to any red flags that may exist in your financial past.
 It’s basically the same principle as using a personal statement on a college application to explain a suspension, or a doctor’s letter to explain a period of unemployment.
-But the infraction in question could be a collection account, tax lien or foreclosure.
+You may be able to use a credit reference to explain a collection account or a foreclosure, for instance.

-- Send References With A Reconsideration Request: Few people realize it, but there’s actually a procedure for asking a lender to re-evaluate your application.
-And documentation of extenuating circumstances could help improve your chances of winning on appeal, so to speak.
+Few people realize it, but there’s actually a procedure for asking a lender to re-evaluate your application.
+Documentation of extenuating circumstances could help improve your chances of getting a lender or creditor to reconsider your credit application.

-- Choose Trade References Wisely: A business generally needs at least three trade references, preferably from its biggest suppliers.
-It’s also good if your business’s references have good references.
+A business generally needs at least three trade references, preferably from its biggest suppliers.
+It also helps if your business references can show that you have a history of making on-time payments.

 Credit references are characterized by variety.
 Myriad types exist and the impact of many is difficult to quantify.
 We therefore sought additional perspectives from a panel of lending experts from both the consumer and corporate sides of the aisle.
 You can find their bios and responses to the following questions below.